Why Can’t I Reinstate My Florida LLC? (Most Common Reasons)

-However, there are situations when you simply can't reinstate your Florida LLC.
+However, there are situations when you simply can't reinstate your LLC after dissolution.

 Your Florida LLC Name Has Been Taken